mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-07.md

 There is a lower bound on the lifetime of this particle, which arises from the binding of its constituents.
 The decay of this particle must conserve energy.
 In the rest frame of the particle, the total energy available is just its mass.
 Since the $P_c^+$ is below the threshold for strong decay into $\Sigma_c^+$ and $D^0$, it cannot decay that way.

 The possible decay channels are:

-1. **Electromagnetic annihilation** of the $c\bar{c}$ pair, but this is highly suppressed because electromagnetic processes are much weaker than other interactions.
+1.**Electromagnetic annihilation** of the $c\bar{c}$ pair, but this is highly suppressed because electromagnetic processes are much weaker than other interactions.
 2. **Strong annihilation** of the $c\bar{c}$ pair into lighter quarks, but this is also suppressed for heavy quarks like charm.
 The heavier the quarks, the smaller the annihilation probability.

 The dominant decay mechanism is the **weak decay** of one of the charm quarks.
 For example, one charm quark can transition to an $s$-quark by emitting a $W$ boson: